Southeast Lowveld

 Zimbabwe’s Southeast Lowveld region, located within the Savé and Limpopo Valleys, is a critical landscape for black and white rhinos, wild dogs, lions, and elephants.
 For these populations to thrive, they must overcome threats including poaching, human-wildlife conflict, and unsustainable mining.

-We have worked here since 2001.
-Our current objectives are part of an ambitious strategy designed to build community resilience and safeguard biodiversity.
-They include:
+We began working here in 2001.
+Our history in the landscape includes an ambitious strategy designed to build community resilience and safeguard biodiversity:

 - Maintenance of ecosystem integrity, with viable populations of AWF’s focal and other species